Varus Derotation Osteotomy

 Goals: Maintain joint range of motion (ROM), mobilization

-- ROM – PROM/AAROM to joints not restricted in cast
+- ROM – PROM/AAROM to joints not restricted in the cast

 - Consider alternate positions